 The best characterised member of the Hepacivirus genus is hepatitis C virus (HCV), classified as a member of the species Hepacivirus C (Smith et al., 2016).
 HCV infects humans and is an important aetiological agent of chronic hepatitis.
-A further hepacivirus, GB virus B (GBV-B), highly divergent in sequence from HCV was first described in tamarins in 1995 in which it establishes acute infections and liver pathology comparable to that of HCV (Simons et al., 1995).
-Several other hepaciviruses have recently been described to infect the Old World colobus monkeys, various rodents and bats species, European and African cattle, horses and donkeys (Firth et al., 2014, Sibley et al., 2014, Walter et al., 2017, Corman et al., 2015, Baechlein et al., 2015, Kapoor et al., 2011, Burbelo et al., 2012, Kapoor et al., 2013, Drexler et al., 2013, Quan et al., 2013).
-These have been classified as further hepacivirus species and show distinct host ranges - Hepacivirus A (non-primate hepacivirus, NPHV) infecting horses and possibly dogs, Hepacivirus B (GBV-B) infecting tamarins and potentially other New World primates, Hepacivirus D from colobus monkeys, Hepacivirus E - I infecting various species of rodents, Hepacivirus J-M in bats and Hepacivirus N infecting cows.
+A further hepacivirus, GB virus-B (GBV-B), highly divergent in sequence from HCV, was first described in tamarins in 1995 in which it establishes acute infections and liver pathology comparable to that of HCV (Simons et al., 1995b).
+Several other hepaciviruses have recently been described that infect Old World colobus monkeys, various rodents and bats species, European and African cattle, horses and donkeys (Sibley et al., 2014, Walter et al., 2017, Corman et al., 2015, Baechlein et al., 2015, Kapoor et al., 2011, Burbelo et al., 2012, Kapoor et al., 2013b, Drexler et al., 2013, Firth et al., 2014, Quan et al., 2013).
+These viruses have been assigned to further hepacivirus species and show distinct host ranges - Hepacivirus A (non-primate hepacivirus, NPHV) infecting horses and possibly dogs, Hepacivirus B (GBV-B) infecting tamarins and potentially other New World primates, Hepacivirus D infecting colobus monkeys, Hepacivirus E, Hepacivirus F, Hepacivirus G, Hepacivirus H, Hepacivirus I and Hepacivirus J infecting various species of rodents, Hepacivirus K, Hepacivirus L and Hepacivirus M infecting bats and Hepacivirus N infecting cows.
 A currently unclassified, more divergent hepacivirus-like sequence has been assembled from liver tissue of a gracile shark (Wenlin shark virus).

-Hepatitis C virus (HCV) is transmitted between humans, principally via exposure to contaminated blood; the transmission routes of other hepaciviruses are poorly understood but are, however, unlikely to be parenteral.
-There is no known invertebrate vector for HCV or other hepaciviruses.
-Hepaciviruses differ from members of the genera Flavivirus and Pestivirus by their limited ability to be propagated in cell culture, since only a few adapted strains of HCV, including JFH1, efficiently infect the only susceptible cultured cell line, human hepatoma cell line (Huh7).
+Hepatitis C virus (HCV) is transmitted between humans, principally via exposure to contaminated blood; the transmission routes of other hepaciviruses are poorly understood but are unlikely to be parenteral.
+There is no known invertebrate vector for HCV or any other hepacivirus.
+Hepaciviruses differ from members of the genera Flavivirus and Pestivirus by their limited ability to be propagated in cell culture; only a few adapted strains of HCV, including JFH1, efficiently infect the only susceptible cultured cell line, human hepatoma cell line (Huh7).
 Cell culture of other hepaciviruses has not been achieved to date.
 In the HCV precursor protein, the NS2-3 junction is auto-catalytically cleaved by Zn-dependent NS2-3 protease activity; a similar mechanism is likely for other hepaciviruses.

 Virions of HCV are about 50 nm in diameter, as determined by filtration and electron microscopy.
 They are spherical in shape with a lipid envelope, as determined by electron microscopy and inactivation by chloroform.
 The viral core is spherical and about 30 nm in diameter.
 Detailed structural properties of HCV or other hepaciviruses have not been determined.

 Hepacivirus virions contain a single positive-sense, infectious ssRNA (Figure 1.Hepacivirus).
-The genome of HCV is about 9.6 kb, while others range in size from 8.9–10.5 kb.
-The 5′-NCR of HCV possesses a type IV IRES (Honda et al., 1999) of approximately 340 nt in length.
+The genome of HCV is about 9.6 kb, while for other hepaciviruses the range is 8.9–10.5 kb.
+The 5′-NCR of HCV possesses a type IV IRES (Honda et al., 1999) of approximately 340 nt.
 The divergent GBV-B, a member of Hepacivirus B, has a genome organization similar to HCV, but with a more extensive 5′-NCR (445 nt) also containing a type IV IRES (Muerhoff et al., 1995).
-Type IV IRESs are similarly present in most other hepacivirus species although the rodent hepaciviruses that are members of Hepacivirus F and Hepacivirus J possess an IRES showing sequence homology to those of pegiviruses (Smith et al., 2016, Drexler et al., 2013).
-The 3′-NCR of HCV contains a sequence-variable region of about 50 nt, a polypyrimidine-rich region (average of 100 nt), and a highly conserved 98 nt 3′-terminal region with three stem-loop RNA secondary structures (Tanaka et al., 1995) The 3’UTRs of members of other hepacivirus species show little or no conservation in sequence or predicted RNA structure to that of HCV.
+Type IV IRESs are similarly present in members of most other hepacivirus species although the rodent hepaciviruses that are members of Hepacivirus F and Hepacivirus J possess an IRES showing sequence homology to those of pegiviruses (Smith et al., 2016, Drexler et al., 2013).
+The 3′-NCR of HCV contains a sequence-variable region of about 50 nt, a polypyrimidine-rich region (average of 100 nt), and a highly conserved 98 nt 3′-terminal region with three stem-loop RNA secondary structures (Tanaka et al., 1995) The 3′-NCRs of members of other hepacivirus species show little or no conservation in sequence or predicted RNA structure to that of HCV.
 There are at least two seed sites in the HCV 5′-NCR for the liver abundant microRNA miR-122; this virus-host interaction is required for efficient HCV replication (Jopling et al., 2005).
-One or 2 miR-122 seed sites are present in hepaciviruses of other species (Smith et al., 2016).
+One or two miR-122 seed sites are present in hepaciviruses of other species (Smith et al., 2016).

-The genomes of other hepacivirus species show similar organisations to those of HCV and GBV-B, with predicted cleavage sites in the coding region potentially producing core, E1, E2, p7/p13, NS2, NS3, NS4A, NS4B, NS5A and NS5B proteins homologous to and comparable in size to those of HCV and GBV-B. One exception is a large insertion of intrinsically disordered amino acid sequence in the NS5A gene of the colobus monkey hepacivirus (Hepacivirus D) (Lauck et al., 2013).
+The genomes of other hepacivirus species show similar organisations to those of HCV and GB virus-B, with predicted cleavage sites in the coding region potentially producing core, E1, E2, p7/p13, NS2, NS3, NS4A, NS4B, NS5A and NS5B proteins homologous to and comparable in size to those of HCV and GB virus-B. One exception is a large insertion of intrinsically disordered amino acid sequence in the NS5A gene of the colobus monkey hepacivirus (Hepacivirus D) (Lauck et al., 2013).